Due Diligence For Startups & Investors

 Tax due diligence for startups involves the thorough assessment of a company’s tax liability, authenticating the tax returns, tax audit details, any agreements with tax agencies and the jurisdiction that governs it and also look for any tax evasions.

 Intellectual property assets are intangible assets which increase the market value of the company and sets the brand apart from its competitors so it is very significant that the target company has sole and exclusive ownership of the trademarks, patents and copyrights involved and the assessment of how well these are protected(if they are registered or not) is also important.
 So IP Due-diligence assesses for startups the quality of these intangible assets and also checks whether or not there are any disputes pending involving the target company’s IP assets.

 Operational due diligence for startups helps to assess the future of the target company by identifying the benefits and flaws of the current business plans, internal operational processes of the company, investments made by the company and reveals the true economic position of the business, creating a better value creation plan and also unveil any operational risk.
 In the case of M&A, Operational due diligence for startups answers the question of what will the buying company do with the target company once it is theirs and thus helps in smoothing the process.

 6. Information technology

-Employment contracts, salaries, bonuses,es and other allowances and benefits enjoyed by the companies are assessed in the human resources due diligence report.
+Employment contracts, salaries, bonuses,es and other allowances and benefits enjoyed by the companies are assessed in the human resources due diligence for startups report.

 8. Commercial/Market due diligence